 The founding principles on which the life of each school is based are linked to the respective histories, environmental contexts and experiences of the teachers involved.
 However, they present a network of correspondences and similarities on which common denominators can be created.

 All institutions:

-- and social justice; - consider as essential to value differences and non-discrimination; believe in an idea of man made up of logical thoughts, emotions and corporeity - in an holistic, integrated whole; - · promote early ensemble music, emphasizing the social value of musical communication, declaring the pursuit of specific disciplinary objectives together with transversal competences; - use different repertoires, not only referable to the history of Western music, with didactic-instrumental but also cultural purposes; - are inserted in territorial networks in which third sector subjects (associations, cooperation, foundations) and public institutions operate constructively: the collaboration feeds a community idea of educational processes; - consider cultural differences, different abilities, and the most varied cognitive styles as resources and not as limits; do not stigmatize fragility, but enhance possibilities; - of narrative temporal structures; - adopt inclusive strategies, modifying learning environments, forms of inter-subjective relationships, educational technologies on the basis of the differences present in the educating community; - consider play/game, or rather playful activities (in game form), a privileged means of learning.
+- believe in culture and the arts as tools for human promotion, bearers of peace and social justice; - consider as essential to value differences and non-discrimination; - believe in an idea of man made up of logical thoughts, emotions and corporeity in an holistic, integrated whole; - promote early ensemble music, emphasizing the social value of musical communication, declaring the pursuit of specific disciplinary objectives together with transversal competences; - use different repertoires, not only referable to the history of Western music, with didactic-instrumental but also cultural purposes; - are inserted in territorial networks in which third sector subjects (associations, cooperation, foundations) and public institutions operate constructively: the collaboration feeds a community idea of educational processes; - consider cultural differences, different abilities, and the most varied cognitive styles as resources and not as limits; do not stigmatize fragility, but enhance possibilities; - emphasize, with different tools, the musicality of words and the construction of narrative temporal structures; - adopt inclusive strategies, modifying learning environments, forms of inter-subjective relationships, educational technologies on the basis of the differences present in the educating community; - consider play/game, or rather playful activities (in game form), a privileged means of learning.